© WBD Sports Events Limited. 2025

 The difficult rock garden of Pal Arinsal - Andorra also took early victims as both Evie Richards (Trek Factory Racing - Pirelli) and Loana Lecomte (BMC Factory Racing) had first lap crashes, with the latter pulling out of the event.

 Maxwell and Blöchlinger grew a slender 10-second gap on the second lap over UCI XCO World Champion Puck Pieterse (Alpecin-Deceuninck).
 However, their momentum was halted by a rear wheel puncture for Maxwell who required a wheel change and lost 47 seconds as she slid down to eighth position.
-Sensing her opportunity Pieterse attacked entering the third lap as Maxwell sat in a group battling for fifth position 39 seconds behind
+Sensing her opportunity Pieterse attacked entering the third lap as Maxwell sat in a group battling for fifth position 39 seconds behind.

 After taking a steadier start on the gruelling course, Martina Berta (Origine Racing Division) and Rissveds drew back to within six seconds of Pieterse after 45 minutes of racing.
 With the pressure of the chasing group increasing Pieterse crashed on the rock garden resulting in mechanical problems for her bike and sliding back down the pack.